-The 2008 SNA recommendation is to record natural resource depletion as 'an other change in the volume of assets' which gives the value losses of natural resources due to their extraction a rather insignificant appearance in the accounting framework.
-The GNs on "Accounting for the Economic Ownership and Depletion of Natural Resources" (WS.6) and "Accounting for Biological Resources" (WS.8) pave the road for a recording of depletion of natural resources in the next version of the SNA which is in accordance with the SEEA-CF. The proposal is to elevate the recording of natural resource depletion to a cost of production by identifying the element of gross value added addressing these natural resource asset value losses.
+10. The 2008 SNA recommendation is to record the costs of depletion of non-produced natural resources as 'an other change in the volume of assets' which gives the value losses of natural resources due to their extraction a rather insignificant appearance in the accounting framework.
+The GNs on "Accounting for the Economic Ownership and Depletion of Natural Resources" (WS.6) and "Accounting for Biological Resources" (WS.8) pave the road for a recording of depletion of natural resources in the next version of the SNA which is in accordance with the SEEA-CF. The proposal is to elevate the recording of depletion of natural resources as a cost of production by identifying the element of gross value added addressing any reduction (or increase) of natural resources in the production of goods and services.
 Obviously, this further amplifies the significance of Net income instead of Gross income.